 Cancer can develop anywhere in the body.
-The organ or region of the body where cancer begins is known as the primary site.
+The organ or part of the body where cancer begins is known as the primary site.
 Cancer — including cancer that metastasizes, or spreads, to form new tumors elsewhere in the body — is named after the primary site.
-For example, colon cancer that spreads to the liver is called metastatic colon cancer, rather than liver cancer, because it contains colon cancer cells.
+For example, colon cancer that spreads to the liver is called metastatic colon cancer, rather than liver cancer.
+This is because it contains colon cancer cells.

 By definition, cancer of unknown primary (CUP) has spread from another part of the body.
 According to the American Cancer Society, an estimated 2 to 5 percent of all people with cancer have metastatic tumors for which routine testing cannot locate where the cancer started.
 Also called occult primary cancer, cancer of unknown primary is most commonly found in the lymph nodes, liver, lungs, bones, or skin.